Gil Cisneros: Biden–Harris administration

 On April 12, 2021, the White House announced that Cisneros would be nominated to serve as Under Secretary of Defense for Personnel and Readiness in the Biden administration; his nomination was received on April 27.
 On July 27, the Senate Armed Services Committee (SASC) voted to advance Cisneros's nomination to the full chamber for a future vote.
 Cisneros was confirmed unanimously by the Senate on August 11, 2021, by voice vote, and he was sworn in on August 24, 2021.
+He served in that position until September 8, 2023.